Turkey: Science and technology

 Göktürk-1, Göktürk-2 and Göktürk-3 are the Earth observation satellites of the Turkish Ministry of National Defense, while state-owned Türksat operates the Türksat series of communications satellites.

 Turkey's spending on research and development as a share of GDP has risen from 0.47% in 2000 to 1.40% in 2023, although it is still around half of the average for the OECD.
 Turkey ranks 16th in the world in terms of article output in scientific and technical journals, and 35th in Nature Index.
 Turkish patent office ranks 21st worldwide in overall patent applications, and 3rd in industrial design applications.
 Vast majority of applicants to the Turkish patent office are Turkish residents.
 In all patent offices globally, Turkish residents rank 21st for overall patent applications.
 In 2025, Turkey ranked 43rd in the world in the Global Innovation Index.
 TÜBİTAK is one of the main agencies for funding and carrying out research.

 Although Turkey needs more national innovation, it is improving in areas such as high technology and defense.
 To boost the output of high-value-added products, Turkey launched its National Technology Initiative in 2019.
 In line with its research priorities, Turkey developed roadmaps in various areas such as advanced materials, artificial intelligence, biotechnology, internet of things, nanoelectronics, robotics, and quantum technology.
 Some of the main science and technology programs include the National Research Program, Industry and Technology Strategy, Climate Change Strategy, National Artificial Intelligence Strategy, and National Space Program.
 In 2024 and 2025, Turkey's first electron accelerator, quantum computer, and communication satellite manufactured domestically became operational.

 Demographics

-Istanbul is Turkey's largest city, and its economic and financial center.

-According to the Address-Based Population Recording System, the country's population was 85,372,377 in 2023, excluding Syrians under temporary protection.
-93% lived in province and district centers.
-People within the 15–64 and 0–14 age groups corresponded to 68.3% and 21.4% of the total population, respectively.
-Those aged 65 years or older made up 10.2%.
+According to the Address-Based Population Recording System, the country's population was 86 million in 2025, excluding Syrians under temporary protection.
+94% lived in province and district centers.
+People within the 15–64 and 0–14 age groups corresponded to 69% and 20% of the total population, respectively.
+Those aged 65 years or older made up 11%.
 Between 1950 and 2020, Turkey's population more than quadrupled from 20.9 million to 83.6 million; however, the population growth rate was 0.1% in 2023.
 In 2023, the total fertility rate was 1.51 children per woman, below the replacement rate of 2.10 per woman.
-In a 2018 health survey, the ideal children number was 2.8 children per woman, rising to 3 per married woman.